indrabasak/shiuli/README.md

 ```

 ### Logo
-The logo can be customized by adding a `logo` field,
+The logo can be customized by adding a `logo` field in `shiuli.json`,
 ```json
 {
   "logo": "./images/logo.png"